QuickBooks Blog

 • Qualification challenges: Some businesses may not be able to implement installment payment plans if they don’t meet the requirements to qualify for this payment method.

-• Consumer debt: Payment plans can encourage customers to purchase something they can’t afford, which can lead to financial troubles and a hit to their credit score if they’re not able to make payments on time.
+• Consumer debt: Payment plans can encourage customers to purchase something they can’t afford, which can lead to financial troubles and a hit to their credit score if they can't make payments on time.

 How to offer payment plans

 There are a number of ways to optimize your offering of partial payments to customers.
-Depending on the software you use for payment, you may already possess the option to offer this benefit.
+Depending on the software you use for payment, you may already be able to offer this benefit.
 If this isn’t already in place, you should follow the four steps below.

-Are you going to allow only certain products or services to use this benefit?
+Are you only going to offer partial payment plans for certain products or services?
 For example, you may decide that only orders over $100 are eligible.

 • Popular store items